Future Titles

 Genre: Historical Fiction Inspired by a True Story

-Young Captain Hiram Putnam, commissioned by the wealthy merchant, ship owner and philanthropist, Joseph Peabody, to steer ‘The China’ trade ship to the Far East, knows it will be a dangerous journey but sails away from his home of Salem, Massachusetts and his wife who is expecting a baby, full of confidence to fulfill his mission.
+Young Captain Hiram Putnam is commissioned by Boston’s wealthy merchant, ship owner and philanthropist Joseph Peabody to steer ‘The China’ trade ship to the Far East.
+Captain Putnam knows it will be a dangerous journey but sails away from his home of Salem, Massachusetts and his wife, who is expecting a baby, full of confidence to fulfill his mission.

-It is not long, how ever, before Captain Putnam and his crew find themselves fighting rough seas, deadly disease, and dangerous unknown territories and enemies as they sell and trade throughout the world and struggle to get the boat, goods, and themselves home again.
+It is not long, though, before Captain Putnam and his crew find themselves fighting rough seas, deadly disease, and dangerous unknown territories and enemies as they sell and trade throughout the world and struggle to get the boat, goods, and themselves back home again.